lsegal/yard/docs/Tags.md

 {tag:example}, {tag:overload}, {tag:!macro}, {tag:!method}, and {tag:!attribute}
 rely on the first line for special information about the tag, and you cannot split this first line up.
-For instance, the {tag:example} tag uses the first line to indicate the example's title
+For instance, the {tag:example} tag uses the first line to indicate the example's title.

 ### Common Tag Syntaxes